HumanSignal/label-studio/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 This example assumes you have an Amazon AWS account with administrator privileges and that you are comfortable running commands from the command line.

 - [Install Label Studio](install.html) locally or on AWS, if you haven't already installed it.
+Make sure you install the latest version of Label Studio.
+If you use Docker, pull the latest Docker image before you install.
 - Install [awscli](https://aws.amazon.com/cli/) and [jq](https://stedolan.github.io/jq/).
 - Download a [bird image dataset](https://ibb.co/album/DPcxnZ).
 This blog post uses bird images from the United States Midwest, courtesy of [public domain images hosted on Flickr by the US Fish and Wildlife Service](https://www.flickr.com/photos/usfwsmidwest/).